dsarrut/Help/JupyterNotebookAzure.md

 Now you can come back to you preferred Jupyter Notebook and execute it.
 But you need to know 2 things:

-1. If you open a new Jupyter Notebook, you should need to change the Python version from 3 to 3.6 (like in the first chapter)
+1. If you open a new Jupyter Notebook, you need to change the Python version from 3 to 3.6 (like in the first chapter)

 2. If you disconnect from Microsoft Azure, you should redo the installation of require packages (like in the second chapter)